 British Columbia's Island Crop Management shows images of the moth at various stages, including the eggs of the moth, so you will know what to look for.

-A New Zealand web page has useful information on the life cycle of the cinnabar moth:
+The British web page BugLife has information on the life cycle of the cinnabar moth:

 You might also try to encourage birds in your garden, as they will eat some of the moths at caterpillar stage.